hellotext/help/_i18n/en/getting-started/setting-up-your-cname-alias.md

 Firstly, login to your account, and go to the business' settings page.
 Click on _Edit Business_ Then, enter a your domain name in the CNAME field, make sure that the cname corresponds to a domain that you own.

-## Configuring the alias on your DNS provider
+## Configuring a subdomain

 Navigate to your DNS provider and create a CNAME record that points your subdomain to the default domain for your site.
-For example, if you want to use the subdomain `www.myshop.com` for Short Links, create a CNAME record that points `www.myshop.com` to `hello.link`.
+For example, if you want to use the subdomain `shop.mysite.com` for Short Links, create a CNAME record that points `shop.mysite.com` to `hello.link`.
+For more information about how to create the correct record, see your DNS provider's documentation.

+## Configuración de un dominio apex

+To set up an apex domain, such as example.com, you must configure a custom domain in your business settings and at least one ALIAS, ANAME, or A record with your DNS provider.
+For example, if instead of using the subdomain `shop.mysite.com` for Short Links, you want to use the apex domain `mysite.com`, you need to create an ALIAS, ANAME, or A record that points `mysite.com` to `hello.link`.
 For more information about how to create the correct record, see your DNS provider's documentation.

 <div class="note">